svenwal/gaszaehler-home-assistant-esphome/README.md

 In this repo I am going to document my setup for reading my gas meter using a ESP8266 and a reed sensor and display it in Home Assistant.

-It is based on [this blog post by Benni](https://be-jo.net/2022/02/home-assistant-gaszaehler-mit-esphome-auslesen-flashen-unter-wsl/) translating it to English, adding some more details on the overall setup and extending it with (for me) important features.
+It is based on [this blog post by Benni](https://be-jo.net/2022/02/home-assistant-gaszaehler-mit-esphome-auslesen-flashen-unter-wsl/) translating it to English, adding some more details on the overall setup and extending it by some (for me) important features.

 First of all let's have a look at what we want to achieve: